alekseyzimin/EviAnn_release/README.md

 # Installation insructions

-To install, first download the latest distribution from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.
+To install, first download the latest distribution tarball EviAnn-X.X.X.tgz (not one of the .tar.gz files) from the github release page https://github.com/alekseyzimin/EviAnn_release/releases.
 Replace X's below with the version number.
 Then run:
 ```
 $ tar xvzf EviAnn-X.X.X.tgz
 $ cd EviAnn-X.X.X